-In this paper, we apply an evidence-based categorisation of labour market status by exploiting the information on the results of the behaviour of non-employed individuals.
+In this paper, we apply an evidence-based categorisation of labour market status by exploiting the information on the results of the behaviour of nonemployed individuals.
 Therefore, we classify individuals into the same state if they exhibit equivalent behaviour regarding subsequent status.
 For instance, one may consider two groups to be equally attached to the market if they are equally likely to move to employment in the next period.
 The approach we take generalises this idea to all the statuses considered.

-Considering this Markovian framework, a necessary and sufficient condition for states M and N to be behaviourally equivalent is that the probability of moving from state M to E is equal to the probability of moving from state N to E and the probability of moving from state E to E and the probability of moving from state E to E to
+Considering this Markovian framework, a necessary and sufficient condition for states M and N to be behaviourally equivalent is that the probability of moving from state M to E is equal to the probability of moving from state N to E and the probability of moving from state M to U is equal to that of moving from state N to U:27

-$$\begin{cases}

-p{ME} = p{NE} \\

-p{MU} = p{NU}
+$$\begin{cases} p{ME} = p{NE} \\ p{MU} = p{NU} \end{cases}$$ (5)

-\end{cases}$$

-(5)